Igorgro/unnamed-app/README.md

 # Unnamed-app

-Sample app written in Node.js and React wit TypeScript ant TypeORM.
+Sample app written in Node.js and React with TypeScript and TypeORM.